What is Brown-Vialetto-Van Laere syndrome?

-There was evidence of stabilisation, and even reversal of degeneration, in some of the patients treated with riboflavin.
+There was evidence of stabilisation, and even reversal of degeneration, in all of the patients treated with riboflavin.
 Similar results were observed in people affected by Fazio-Londe syndrome (a condition very similar to BVVL).

 Not all patients treated with riboflavin reported an improvement, and more patients are needed to keep measuring the effects of this therapy.

 Awareness of the therapeutic options among health professionals is essential, especially since treatment appears to be lifesaving.
 Where BVVL is suspected but not yet diagnosed, it is important to start riboflavin treatment immediately without awaiting results of gene mutation analysis.
 Some patients show improvement quickly whereas others take longer to respond and show improvement over a much longer term.
 Treating physicians should continue trials of riboflavin supplements over a longer period if the initial treatment seems unsuccessful.